fractus-io/course-catalog/PITCHME.md

 ---

 #### Artificial Intelligence<br>
-- Hands on Deep Learning with Keras(under development)
+- Hands on Deep Learning with Keras
 - Artificial Intelligence for Business Leaders